moengage/ios-release-notes/Readme.md

 # MoEngage-iOS-SDK

-This repository contains the releases for the MoEngage iOS SDK.
+This repository is used for publishing the release updates for the following MoEngage iOS SDK PODs.
+Subscribte to this repository to get notified whenever a new version of the MoEngage iOS SDK is released.
+Refer to the [documentation](https://developers.moengage.com/hc/en-us/articles/25961611872788-Subscribe-to-MoEngage-SDK-Releases) to know more on how to subscribe to the repository.

 | POD                      | Version                                                                                  |
 |:------------------------:|:----------------------------------------------------------------------------------------:|